 “It was kind of a fluke” admits software developer, Marc Résibois, about the conception of Live 10’s new Drum Buss device.
 “I had this code for a filter that I’d been playing with for a while; I really liked the way it sounded.
 I was just messing about with it and inverted the filter from high to low pass – it suddenly started booming in a really satisfying way.
 I was pretty sure it was something worth exploring.”

 The happy accident that led to the Drum Buss prototype sounds a lot like the kind of creative spark that leads to a new track.
 But surely serendipity isn’t the only force behind Live’s new creative tools?
-In the following article, a few members of the Live development team recount the inspiration and perspiration that went into creating three characterful new audio effects for Live.
-The team also passed on some insider’s tips on how to use the effects in your music.
+Asked to tell us more, the Live development team let us in on the inspiration and perspiration behind three characterful new audio effects for Live.
+They also passed on some insider’s tips on how to use the effects in your music.

 Sparks and sprints